Raulian Paiva: Ultimate Fighting Championship

 Paiva made his UFC debut on February 10, 2019 at UFC 234 where he faced New Zealand fighter Kai Kara-France.
 He lost the fight on a split decision.

 His next fight was on August 10, 2019 at UFC Fight Night: Shevchenko vs. Carmouche 2 against Rogério Bontorin.
 He lost the fight via technical knockout after receiving a deep gash on his eyebrow.

 Paiva faced Mark De La Rosa on February 15, 2020 at UFC Fight Night 167.
 He won the fight via knockout in the second round.

 Paiva faced Zhalgas Zhumagulov on July 11, 2020 at UFC 251.
 At the weigh ins, Paiva weighed in at 129 pounds, 3 pounds over the flyweight non-title limit.
 He was fined 20% of his purse.
 The bout proceeded at catchweight.
 He won the fight via unanimous decision.

 Paiva was expected to face Amir Albazi on October 31, 2020 at UFC Fight Night: Hall vs. Silva.
 However, Paiva pulled out of the fight on 11 September citing a knee injury.

 Paiva was scheduled to face David Dvořák on May 22, 2021 at UFC Fight Night: Font vs. Garbrandt.
 However, Paiva pulled out of the fight on the day before the event due to ill effects related to his weight cut.
 As a result, the bout was scrapped.

 Paiva faced Kyler Phillips on July 24, 2021 at UFC on ESPN: Sandhagen vs. Dillashaw.
 Paiva won the fight via majority decision despite 14 of 16 media members scoring the bout a draw.
 This fight earned him the Fight of the Night award.

 Paiva faced Sean O'Malley on December 11, 2021 at UFC 269.
 He lost the fight via first round TKO.

 Paiva faced Sergey Morozov on June 25, 2022, at UFC on ESPN 38.
 He lost the fight via unanimous decision.

-It was annonced in mid January that Paiva was released by UFC.
+It was announced in mid January that Paiva was released by the UFC.

+Post UFC

+Paiva was scheduled to face fellow UFC vet Timur Valiev on October 20, 2023 at UAE Warriors 45, however Paiva missed weight and the bout was scrapped.